dropofwill/spawn-for-ip/README.md

    environment variable
  * Respawn processes that decided to go to bed
  * Stateless API for a pretty stateful module (uses [fsmjs](https://github.com/anodejs/node-fsmjs)).

-More to come...

- * Monitor a file/directory and restart the child if changed
+ * Monitor a file and restart the child if changed
- * If a child was not 'touched' for some time, automatically stop it
+ * If a child was not 'touched' for some time, automatically stop it (idle)
- * Keep a child process running for a while when spawning a new one due to an update (tandem mode).

 ```bash
 $ npm install spinner